25Ericcheong/go-fundamentals/README.md

 }
 ```

-- The `os.Stdout` implements the method - Write which explains why it implements the `Writer` interface.
-Also worth noting that `Buffer` type from the `bytes` package also implement the `Writer` interface.
+- The `os.Stdout` implements the method - `Write` which explains why it implements the `Writer` interface.
+Also worth noting that `Buffer` type from the `bytes` package also implement the `Writer` interface because it implements the same method from the `Writer` interface - `Write`.

 ## About Tests